Myers-Briggs INTRO (Part 2b)

 5. PSYCHOTIC

-Psychosis is a severe mental illness caused by a combination of inherited genes, & things a person experiences or is exposed to in life (traumatic birth, poison, diseases of the nervous system such as epilepsy & Parkinson’s, syphilis, drug use, severe social changes/ traumatic events…..)
+Psychosis is a severe mental illness caused by a combination of inherited genes, & things a person has experienced or been exposed to in life (traumatic birth, poison, diseases of the nervous system such as epilepsy & Parkinson’s, syphilis, drug use, severe social changes/ traumatic events…..)

 It’s a group of extreme disorders expressed in abnormal thinking & perception – a gradual inability to distinguish oneself from one’s surroundings, ie. losing touch with reality.
-Psychological defenses become overloaded by stress & the sufferer breaks down, making it hard to separate ones thoughts & experiences from what’s going on outside.
+Psychological defenses become overloaded by stress & the sufferer breaks down, making it hard to separate their thoughts & experiences from what’s going on outside of themself.
 The most common form is Schizophrenia.
 (See site above)

 People in the grip of psychotic disorders experience themselves & the world very differently from psychopaths & sociopaths, who are usually very grounded in reality, understand what they’re doing & the consequences of their actions, but just don’t care.

-EXP: A psychopath or a sociopath might kill someone’s dog because he/she wants to cause emotional trauma to the owner
+EXP: A psychopath or a sociopath might kill someone’s dog because they want to cause emotional trauma to the owner

-• A psychotic might kill the dog because he/she thought it was robot sent to take over the world
+• A psychotic might kill the dog because they thought it was robot sent to take over the world

-While it’s not so easy for a person with a psychotic disorder to recognizing their own symptoms, they are acutely aware of experiencing pain & fear, which may cause the person to hurt themselves or others.
-This mental illness affects 3 out of every 100 people (1% of the population), can be a one-time ‘break’, episodic or long-term, most likely diagnosed in young adults.
+While it’s not so easy for a person with a psychotic disorder to recognizing their own symptoms, they are acutely aware of experiencing pain & fear, which may cause the person to hurt themself or others.
+It can be a one-time ‘break’, episodic, or long-term.

 Disordered thinking

-Thoughts are confused, blurred or difficult to express, can seem to speed up or slow down, or belief that thoughts aren’t their own.
-There’s difficulty concentrating, following a conversation, memory loss or amnesia
+Thoughts are confused, blurred or difficult to express, can seem to speed up or slow down, or a belief that thoughts aren’t their own.
+They have memory loss or amnesia, trouble concentrating, following a conversation

 Suspiciousness – being worried or even scared of everyone they know, including family & friends.
-They feel uneasy without knowing why
+Feel uneasy without knowing why

-Superstition – believing in the unreal, includes: confusion about dreams, thinking that others can read your mind, frequently experiencing déjà vu, thinking that small events have a meaningful connection between them, & often coming up with far-fetched theories about why things happen
+Superstition – belief in the unreal includes: confusion about dreams, thinking that others can read their mind, frequently experiencing déjà vu, thinking that small random events have meaningful connections, & often come up with far-fetched theories about why things happen

 Disordered behavior

 Reactions can be infantile, prone to insults & swearing.
-They can forget self-care, such personal hygiene & housework, be disoriented,
+They forget self-care such personal hygiene & housework, will be disoriented

 Exaggerated /unreal experiences

-Hallucinations – false perceptions, affecting the 5 senses, experienced more intensely that is realistic/true, or hearing, seeing, feeling something that’s not there) which can cause fear & paranoia
+Hallucinations – false perceptions, affecting the 5 senses, experience more intensely what’s real.
+Hear, see, feel something that’s not there, which can cause fear & paranoia

-EXP: Interpreting everyday sounds as having new or special meaning, hearing something louder than actual, shadows are seen as human figures…..
+EXP: Interpret everyday sounds as having new or special meaning, hear something louder than it actually is, shadows are seen as human figures…..

-Hypochondria the irrational/exaggerated fear of having or getting a disease or illness, causing health-related anxiety, & will constantly looking for symptoms & for things that might affect their health.
+Hypochondria an irrational / exaggerated fear of having or getting a disease or illness, causing them health-related anxiety, constantly looking for symptoms, or anything that might harm their health.

 Mood changes

-Emotions – A general discontent, loss of interest or pleasure in activities, tendency to be irritable & aggressive, or lack of normal emotional responses.
-It includes anger, anxiety, apathy, feeling detached from self, & inappropriate emotional responses such as being easily agitated when talked to
+Emotions – general discontent, lack of normal emotional responses, loss of interest or pleasure in activities.
+Tendency to be irritable & aggressive, including anger, anxiety, apathy, feeling detached from self, inappropriate emotional responses such as easily agitated when being talked to

-Shifts in mood can occur often, throughout the day, in 2 phases: a manic period (high), feeling happy & energized.
-It’s followed by low mood, feeling sad & dull, with loss of appetite or difficulty sleeping.
-Psychotics tend to be irritable & aggressive, & may be easily agitated when talked to.
+Shifts in mood often throughout the day, in 2 phases: a manic period (high), feeling happy & energized — followed by low mood, feeling sad & dull, with loss of appetite or trouble sleeping.

 Psychological DISORDERS – Psychopathy (Part 5b)